Army Council (1647): Background

 When the First English Civil War began in 1642, the vast majority on both sides believed a 'well-ordered' monarchy was divinely mandated.
 They disagreed on what 'well-ordered' meant, and who held ultimate authority in clerical affairs.
-Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Puritans believed he was answerable to the leaders of the church, appointed by their congregations.
+Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Puritans tended to believe that church leaders should be appointed by their congregations.

 However, 'Puritan' was a term for anyone who wanted to reform, or 'purify', the Church of England, and contained many different perspectives.
 Presbyterians were the most prominent in the Long Parliament; in general, they wanted to convert the Church of England into a Presbyterian body, similar to the Church of Scotland.
 Independents opposed any state church, and although smaller in number, included Cromwell, as well as much of the New Model Army.

 Having established control of Scotland in the 1639 to 1640 Bishops Wars, the Covenanters viewed the 1643 Solemn League and Covenant with Parliament as a way to preserve it, by preventing Royalist victory in England.
 As the war progressed, they and their English co-religionists came to see the Independents, and their political allies like the Levellers, as a greater threat to the established order than the Royalists.
 In 1646, many Parliamentarians assumed military defeat would force Charles I to agree terms, but this was a fundamental misunderstanding of his character.
 Charles refused to agree any substantial concessions, frustrating allies and opponents alike.

 At this stage, the idea of establishing a republic was largely confined to a radicals like the Levellers; Parliament presented its conditions to Charles, known as the Newcastle conditions.
 They included establishing the Church of England as a Presbyterian body, handing control of the army to Parliament and accepting punishment of leading Royalists.
 Although Charles continued negotiations, he had no intention of agreeing to these conditions.